-From innovative diet and fitness regime, to new jobs, relationships and doing at least two marathons during the new year.
+From an innovative diet and fitness regime to new jobs, relationships and doing at least two marathons during the new year.
 Or, taking on a new experience, like horseback riding, when you’re afraid of heights and big animals.
 (That’s mine this year, good luck Karolina).

 It’s always good to refresh an old resolution or take on a plan that has already been implemented but perhaps didn’t work out as expected.
 Just give it a different perspective, a different touch.

 The same goes for professional life.
-New year and new beginnings don’t always mean anything brand new.
+A new year and new beginnings don’t always mean anything brand new.

 Like the strategic sales and marketing objectives.
 Do they change just because we changed the year’s last digit from 8 to 9?